-May 23,24, 1975 - Clemson participated in the NCAA Mideast Regional in Ypsilanti, MI.
+May 23,24, 1975 - Clemson participated in the NCAA Mideast Regional in Ypsilanti, Mich.
 Eastern Michigan and Penn State defeated the Tigers 5-3 and 5-4, respectively.

 1975 - Denny Walling led the nation with 1.58 RBIs per game.
-Clemson tied for the ACC regular-season title with a 10-2 record and was ranked #25 in the final Collegiate Baseball poll.
+Clemson tied for the ACC regular-season title with a 10-2 record and was ranked No. 25 in the final Collegiate Baseball poll.

 April 17, 1976 - Ron Musselman pitched a no-hitter in a 9-0 win over Virginia.

-1976 - Clemson was ranked #5 in the final Collegiate Baseball poll.
+1976 - Clemson was ranked No. 5 in the final Collegiate Baseball poll.

 April 23-25, 1976 - Clemson won its first ACC Tournament Championship, as the Tigers defeated Wake Forest 2-0 and Maryland in two games (2-1, 3-2) at Clemson.